Mehdi-Belajouza/Laravel_Livewire_Task_Manager/README.md

-Application Name
+# Laravel Livewire Task Manager

-This is a web application for [insert purpose here].
-It is built using [insert programming language(s), framework(s), and/or library(ies)] and uses [insert database and/or third-party services if applicable].
+This is a task management web application built with Laravel and Livewire.

-Prerequisites
+## Requirements

-To run this application, you will need the following installed on your machine:
+To run this project, you must have the following installed:

-    [insert required software, tools, and/or packages with version numbers]

-Installation
+- PHP
+- Composer

+## How to Run

-    Clone this repository to your local machine.
+1. Clone the repository to your local machine using the command: `git clone https://github.com/Mehdi-Belajouza/Laravel_Livewire_Task_Manager`.
-    Install the required dependencies using [insert package manager and/or command].
-    [insert additional installation instructions, if applicable]

-Usage

-    To run this application first you need to use a mysql database you need to import the data located in  the file data.sql Run the application using [php artisan serve].

-Features

-    [insert list of key features or functionalities of the application].
-    [insert screenshots or GIFs of the application to highlight each feature, if applicable].

-Limitations

-    [insert known issues, limitations, or bugs of the application].

-Contributions

-This application was built by Mehdi Belajouza
-License

-This project is licensed under the [insert license type] license.
-See the LICENSE.md file for details.
-Acknowledgments

-    [insert any acknowledgments or credits for external resources or contributors].
+2. Run `composer install` to install the required dependencies.
+3. Copy the `.env.example` file to `.env`.
+4. Run `php artisan key:generate` to generate the application key.
+5. Set up the database connection details for `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` in the `.env` file.
+6. Run `php artisan migrate` to run the database migrations.
+7. (Optional) Seed the database with default data by running `php artisan db:seed`.
+8. Run `php artisan serve` to start the development server.
+9. Visit http://localhost:8000 in your browser to view the application.